IHE/ITI.PCF/README.md

 - The Deny except for Break-Glass seems to be beyond foundational.
 Seems these use-cases are out-of-scope?
 The use-case as written is a possible base policy, but would not be a common one in healthcare and especially not in treatment.
 - is Volume 1 getting too long?
 Could split on H2 (actors, options, grouping, overview, security, xProfile) like what is done in MHD.
+- do we define deployment models that have the Privacy-Preferences external to a custodian, and/or the Consent Management outside the custodian.
+The initial round might be limited to cases where there is some overriding organization that encompasses all actors formally defined in PCF.
+Thus coordinating between possibly divergent or conflicting policies can be left to the Consent Creator actor.
+- Should PCF have a systems design discussion for the SLS?
+See [John's Consent with Segmentation page on SLS](http://build.fhir.org/ig/JohnMoehrke/ConsentWithSegmentation/branches/main/sls.html).
+This is important guidance to the reader that has been useful, but is not an interoperability specification itself.
+- There is partial documentation of Privacy-Preferences, which uses the FHIR Consent without a binding to a custodian.
+These Privacy-Preferences are statements by the Patient of their desired rules.
+These desired rules can be used during the consent interaction (ceremony) to pre-adjust the rules that the custodian is willing to support.
+Thus enabling a more friendly experience by the Patient.
+This is most useful when the Patient has complex desired rules that may be hard to capture during the consent ceremony.
+- the XX.4.2 section seems awkward given the pattern IHE has for content profiling.
+The detail is there, but it seems not as useful as it could be.
+  - would cucumber be more understandable?
+  - have I written this wrong?
+I have written these more from the access control logic, but possibly they should only be from the perspective of the content definition.
+The access control logic is in the option text above?
+- Are we going to support just one level of sub-provisions?
+2 levels of sub-provisions? not limited?
+Seems one level of exceptions should be sufficient for most cases.
+Unclear what realistic use-cases need 2 levels.
+Recommend only one level of sub-provisions (This enables Permit with exceptions, and Deny with exceptions; but does not support exceptions to the exceptions).
+Given no combining rules, and concern to make implementable.
+  - I have written this as exhaustive search through sub-provisions. is this right?

 ### Important